John Light Napier: Early career

-House of Representatives
+U.S. House of Representatives

 In 1980, Napier was elected to the 97th United States Congress as a Representative from South Carolina's 6th congressional district.
 He served in this capacity until 1983, having lost his bid for reelection in 1982 to Democrat Robin Tallon.
 He was named a Deputy Whip and served on the Agriculture and Veterans Affairs Committees.
 Working in tandem with his Congressional neighbor, Congressman Charlie Rose (Democrat, North Carolina), he was widely credited with coalition building and crafting the bipartisan legislation for the tobacco stabilization program vital to the agricultural community of the southeast.